alexbers/asmon/README.md

 # Async Monitoring #

-The asyncronous platform to check your services and send Telegram alerts if something goes wrong.
+Asmon is the asyncronous platform to check your services and send Telegram alerts if something goes wrong.

-The services are checked by periodicaly running your checkers written on Python.
+The platform periodicaly runs your checkers written on Python.

 ![Demo](https://alexbers.com/asmon.png)